willhk10/Pi-in-the-Sky/README.md

 # 2.15.22
 ### Work To Do -

-  * Input up to date screenshots of base of fins, cone, and the assembly
+  * Input up to date screenshots of the base of fins, cone, and the assembly
   * add eyelets onto the cone
-  * Do another launch test with 750 mL water with fixed launcher with two clamps instead of one
+  * Do another launch test with 750 mL water with a fixed launcher with two clamps instead of one

 ### Work Done -
 |Launch|Water (ml)|PSI|Launch Notes|